Omni-rs/omni-box/README.md

 - Utilities to assert transaction propagations
 - Utilities to interact easily with your deployed contracts
 - Automatic compilation and deployment
+- Automatic contract changes detection to avoid redeploy the same contract

 ## The OmniBox Way